kubeflow/example-seldon/README.md

   There is a consolidated script to create the demo which can be found [here](./scripts/README.md).
 For a step by step guide do the following:

   1. [Install kubeflow on GKE](https://www.kubeflow.org/docs/started/getting-started-gke/).
 This should create kubeflow in a namespace ```kubeflow```.
 We suggest you use the command line install so you can easily modify your Ksonnet installation.
 Ensure you have the environment variables `KUBEFLOW_SRC` and `KFAPP` set.
+OAUTH is preferred as with basic auth https://github.com/kubeflow/kubeflow/issues/3213

   1. Install seldon.
 Go to your Ksonnet application folder setup in the previous step and run
       ```